dpep/berater_rb/README.md

 * `capacity` - override the limiter's capacity for this call
 * `cost` - the relative cost of this piece of work, default is 1

-`.utilization` - a Float representing how much capacity is being used as a fraction of the limit.
-Values > 1 denote the limiter is overloaded.
+`.utilization` - a Float representing how much capacity is being used, as a fraction of the limit.
+Values >= 1 indicate that the limiter is overloaded and calls to `.limit` will fail.

 ### Berater::Lock